AyushmanJena/ObsidianBackup/ANGULAR/Angular Youtube Tutorial/03 Custom Property Binding.md

 ```

 In the Parent component view template
-we can use the variable product as a html attribute, wrapped around square brackets.
+we can use the variable product as a html attribute for the child component call, wrapped around square brackets.
 This is custom property binding.
 ```html
 <app-product *ngFor="let prod of products" [product]="prod"></app-product>
 ```